Choosing the best place to stay in Santorini is the important first step in booking your dream holiday – but it isn’t easy.

-Santorini is a tiny island, only around 48 square miles (77 square kilometers), but 1.5 million people visited in 2019.
+Santorini is a small island, only around 48 square miles (77 square kilometers), but 1.5 million people visited in 2019 (less, of course, in 2020 and 2021!)
 The island has several small regions and villages and each has its own vibe, best views and restaurants, and its own price point.

 In this guide, I break down each of the main 9 towns and villages of the island and explain the type of traveler it most appeals to, what kind of accommodation is there and why travelers choose to stay there.

 Before we get into the pros and cons of each village, here are a few major decision points from the outset.
 Asking yourself these will help you choose where to stay in Santorini:

-Do you want a one-minute walk to restaurants, bars, cafes, and shopping?
+- Do you want a one-minute walk to restaurants, bars, cafes, and shopping?
 In this case, you are most likely looking at Oia and Fira.